lewis-wow/Kiq/README.md

 ## Optimalizations

-It is optimized by requestAnimationFrame so when there are DOM changes, browser is ready to reflow and repaint, bundling DOM changes into one bundle and do it in one time, so browser don't reflow and repaint every time, small size and simple data control.
+First render is called with requestAnimationFrame, so the main thread is no blocked and components will render when browser is ready to reflow and repaint the page.

+Every changes are called as one big bundle of changes in one time, so browser don't reflow and repaint every time for every small change in DOM but 1 repaint and reflow for one state change.

 ## Components

-Components are javascript classes.
+Components are javascript classes with special methods.

+## createElement

+There are many posibilities how to create a virtual element.
+Some of them are with cleaner syntax.

-## htm.js
+## Virtual element

-If you want you can use htm.js library for better virtual nodes syntax. htm.js transform classic functional syntax to literal string tagged template function.
+Virtual element is plain javascript object.

-### using vanilla js
+### vanilla js

 ```js
 Kiq.createElement('div', { className: 'test' }, count)
 ```

-### using htm.js
+### htm.js

+htm is library that transforms template literals to virtual element.

 ```js
 const html = htm.bind(Kiq.createElement);